richsalz/draft-rsalz-2026bis/draft-ietf-procon-2026bis.md

 Revise wording to say non-standard-track maturity also follow the process defined in Sec 8 (editorial).
 A TS can use elective or optional (editorial).

+- Draft 12:
+Change wording about IETF last call (editorial).
+Remove missed "need not be public" sentence from draft 9 (see above)

 ## Individual draft